Venezuela crisis: What is behind the turmoil?

 Chavistas praise the two men for using Venezuela's oil riches to markedly reduce inequality and for lifting many Venezuelans out of poverty.

-But the opposition says that since it came to power in 1999, the PSUV has eroded Venezuela's democratic institutions and mismanaged its economy.
+But the opposition says that since the PSUV came to power in 1999, the socialist party has eroded Venezuela's democratic institutions and mismanaged its economy.

 Chavistas in turn accuse the opposition of being elitist and of exploiting poor Venezuelans to increase their own riches.